davidordo85/To-Do-React-App/README.md

 - We prioritize the security of your data, and it is stored following the security measures of your browser's local storage.

+## Demo

+Explore the live demo of the ToDo app [here](https://davidordo85.github.io/To-Do-React-App/).

 ## Getting Started

 Follow these steps to set up the ToDo app on your local machine: